thetacom/disk_triage/docs/QCOW_Structure_Guide.md

 | 60 - 63 | `nb_snapshots` | (uint32_t) Number of snapshots contained in the image |
 | 64 - 71 | `snapshots_offset` | (uint64_t) Offset into the image file at which the snapshot table starts. | Must be aligned to a cluster boundary. |

+### Version 3+

-*For **version 3** or higher, the header has the following additional fields.
-For **version 2**, the values are assumed to be zero, unless specified otherwise in the description of a field.*
+For **version 3** or higher, the header has the following additional fields.
+For **version 2**, the values are assumed to be zero, unless specified otherwise in the description of a field.

 | Bytes | Name | Description | Note |
 |-|-|-|-|